 Golf slices suck and not only do they cause you to lose accuracy and distance, they also make you lose your temper.
-It is very unfortunate that most golfers don’t know how to fix a slice.
-To play a good golf game, they you have to know how to fix a slice otherwise its futile having too many putting or chipping drills.
+It is very unfortunate that most golfers don’t know how to fix a slice in golf.
+To play a good golf game, they you have to know how to fix a slice in golf otherwise its futile having too many putting or chipping drills.

 Most slices in golf are common as a result of an outside-in swing path.
 This is to mean that in the initial part of your golf club downswing, tout golf club is outside the golf ball’s line or far from you than it ought to be.
 When this is combined with an open club face which comes in naturally in a bid to counteract your outside in-swing path, then your golf ball will be spinning in the air like ping-pong.